Shronell: Name

-The word "Shronell" is an English version of the Irish language placename "Srónaill" (Srón=nose / aill=cliff), therefore Shronell means "nose shaped cliff".
-It is called this probably due to a steep hill ledge north of the cemetery.
-Shronell is historically divided into Shronellbeg (from the Irish beag, meaning small) and Shronellmór (mór, meaning big).
-These divisions can be seen on ordnance survey maps.
+The English word "Shronell" derives from the Irish language placename "Srónaill".
+Srónaill, meaning the end or nose (from the Irish srón) of a hill or ridge, may refer to a steep hill north of the cemetery.
+The electoral division of Shronell includes the townlands of Shronell, Shronell Beg (from the Irish beag, meaning small) and Shronell More (from mór meaning big).